RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The CLI provides some other basic functions, such as `ls`, `cd`, `pwd`, `mount` file, `ds`, and `dd` disk functions.
 And `md` to show the contents of the ROM and RAM.

 Once the CP/M BIOS has established that it has a valid CP/M drive available, simply because the LBA passed to it is non-zero, then it will page out the ROM, write in a new `Page 0` with relevant CP/M data and interrupt linkages, and then pass control to the CP/M CCP.

+In the 8085 CPU Module build the CPU Serial Output (SOD) is supported as the CP/M LPT: device.
+It is enabled from within CP/M using `^P` from the CCP as normal.

 ### CP/M System Disk